 How much does a PAT inspection cost?

 The cost shown on my Pricing page is charged per item and is levied whether the item passes or fails and if testing is aborted after failing a visual inspection.
 Payment will be due upon presentation of the invoice and cannot be deferred to a third party, for example if you have asked me to test items in rented furnished accommodation/offices, you will need to reclaim costs from the landlord as I will be unable to send an invoice to persons or organisations who didn't book the work.

 Beware of cheap imitations!

-Some companies offer a headline price of under £1.00 per item.
+Some companies offer cheap headline prices per item.
 While this may look like a bargain, they'll be looking to make up the money in other ways.
-They may have high hidden costs for extra work such as changing plugs or fuses, they may charge for slapping stickers on items that are exempt from the PAT process such as battery powered or low voltage DC equipment, or they may not employ proper qualified testers to perform the tests adequately, preferring instead to stick a PASS label on any item they can without following proper process or being able to correctly interpret the test results.
+They may have high hidden costs for extra work such as changing plugs or fuses, they may charge for slapping stickers on items that are exempt from the PAT process such as battery powered or low voltage DC equipment, or they may not employ proper qualified testers to perform the tests adequately, preferring instead to slap a PASS label on any item they can without following proper process or being able to correctly interpret the test results.
 My prices are very reasonable and I don't cut corners.

 How many items need testing?